 Dandelions thrive in thin, weak turf so providing conditions favorable to turf growth is the best way to naturally control them.
 Practicing organic weed control in general is more about prevention than control.
 If the dandelions have gone to seed, collect lawn clippings to prevent spreading.
 They can be dug out by hand but in order to successfully dig them out, the majority of the root must be removed or they will re-grow.
 Practicing some common sense IPM can also go a long way towards dealing with dandelions.

 Dandelions love soil with low calcium levels, low pH, and high potassium, so a common sense solution to avoid them would be to have your soil tested and ensure these levels are in balance by adding calcium and lime if necessary.

-Dandelions certainly have a longer history as an edible, nutritious plant than a lawn weed.
-For centuries people have known the health benefits of ingesting dandelion.
+Dandelions have a long history as an edible, nutritious plant.
+For centuries people have believed that ingesting dandelions has numerous health benefits.
 They are packed with vitamins, minerals and antioxidants and are known to have medicinal properties to treat everything from digestive disorders to eczema and arthritis.

 Dandelion leaves are known to be slightly bitter and have a spicy quality similar to arugula.
 As such, they are great in salads, on sandwiches and steamed like any other leafy green.
 The root has been known to be used as a coffee substitute and the flowers are used in salads and as a garnish.
-There are many dandelion recipes including cream of dandelion soup, dandelion syrup, and dandelion wine.
+There are many recipes that call for dandelions, including cream of dandelion soup, dandelion syrup, and dandelion wine.